WIKA-Group/javascript_parsers/README.md

 * driver.yaml -> contains some meta information
 * examples.json -> contains some input and output payload examples for unit testing
 * index.js -> contains source code of the payload parser
+* index.ts -> contains source code of the payload parser which gets transpiled to index.js file
 * metadata.json -> contains some meta information about the parser
 * package.json -> contains more meta information and dependencies
 * uplink.json -> contains a complete object example